guardian/new-mm-encodings-endpoints/README.md

 ## What's in the box?

 Main pieces:
+- **common/** - the actual workhorse code that interprets requests and resolves content.
 - **referenceapi/** - the `reference` endpoint.
-This looks up the content and gives the result as a single line of text
+This looks up the content and gives the result as a single line of text.
+- **mediatag/** - the `mediatag` endpoint.
+This looks up content and gives the results as an html5 `<video>` tag.
+- **video/** - the `video` endpoint.
+This looks up content and gives the results as a 302 Redirect to the content location
+- **genericoptions/** - an endpoint to handle the OPTIONS request for all the above.
+It returns a default set of permissive CORS headers.
 - **migration/** - a commandline tool (NOT a lambda function!) to migrate data from MySQL into DynamoDB
+- **test-against-captureddata** - a commandline tool (NOT a lambda function!) to test the responses of a deployment against a corpus of captured data stored in DyamoDB

 Other bits:
 - common/ - functionality that is shared between all the endpoints.
 This is the code that does the actual database scanning
 - infra/  - Cloudformation deployments to make it all work
+- ci-scripts/ - scripts used in the build process
+- doc/ - images for this file

 ## Where is the CODE/PROD cloudformation?